 Have you ever seen a whale?

 Oregon is truly a natural wonder.
 In Portland, we’re lucky enough to live a short drive from the mountain and the ocean.
-If you’re looking for an unforgettable day trip or want to get out of the city during spring break, head to the coast for Whale Watching Week.
+If you’re looking for an unforgettable day trip or want to get out of the city during winter break, head to the coast for whale watching.

 If you’re feeling cooped up and need to get out, take a drive to the coast this weekend.
-Pack a lunch, a pair of binoculars and make a whole day out of taking a trip to see the whales.
+Pack a lunch, a pair of binoculars and make a whole day out of spotting a whale or two.

-I would usually recommendation viewing from the Whale Watching Center in Depoe Bay.
+I would usually recommend viewing from the Whale Watching Center in Depoe Bay.
 Unfortunately, the center is closed to the public until further notice.
-Yet, there are many places to stop and see whales off the coast.
+Yet, there are many places to stop and see whales off Highway 101.
 Below is a map of 24 designated whale watching locations.

 Choose a location below and spend a day seeing one of the world’s greatest migrations during Whale Watching Week.

-For more information about Whale Watching Week, visit the Oregon State Parks website.
+For more information about whale watching on the Oregon coast, visit the Oregon State Parks website.

 You may also like: